U.D.O.: History

 The sixth live album Live In Bulgaria 2020 – Pandemic Survival Show was released on 19 March 2021, which was recorded live on 18 September 2020 in front of 2500 fans in Plovdiv.
-The seventeenth studio album Game Over was released on 22 October 2021.
+The eighteenth studio album Game Over was released on 22 October 2021.

 In September 2022, bassist Tilen Hudrap got injured in Munich while playing a show during the Game Over world tour.
 Former Accept bassist Peter Baltes would step in as the temporary member.
 Hudrap announced his departure from the band soon after.
 In April 2023, Baltes was announced as the band's new bassist.
-The eighteenth studio album Touchdown was released on 25 August 2023.
+The nineteenth studio album Touchdown was released on 25 August 2023.

 On 17 October 2025, the band announced the departure of guitarist Andrey Smirnov.
 He would be replaced with new guitarist Alen Brentini.
+During the 25 July 2026 show at the Pyraser Classic Rock Night in Thalmässing, Baltes and Brentini suffered injuries after a fall on stage.
+According to the press statement, Brentini sustained several severe contusions and other injuries, but was able to continue performing, while Baltes suffered three fractured ribs and was hospitalized and was unable to continue performing for an extended period of time.
+The twentieth studio album Voodoo Ranger will be released on 8 January 2027.
+A music video for the song "I'll Die Trying" was made available for streaming.

 Dirkschneider

 In 2015, Udo Dirkschneider announced that he would embark on a special tour in 2016, stating that he would no longer perform Accept songs in the live shows.
 During this tour, U.D.O. would perform under the name Dirkschneider, consisting of only the songs from Udo's time in the band.
 They began the Back to the Roots – Farewell to Accept tour in North America in 2017, returning for a second time in 2018.
 A 2-CD live album titled Live – Back to the Roots recorded in Memmingen was released on 28 October 2016, while another live album titled Live – Back to the Roots – Accepted! was released on 4 August 2017, featuring both an audio recording and a video recording of their performance from Brno, Czech Republic.
 They performed the songs for another year, due to the fans' request.
 In 2018, the Dirkschneider band was put to a close as Udo did not want to cause confusion between U.D.O. and this band, opting to continue with U.D.O.
 Due to continued interest, the band would perform under the Dirkschneider name only on an occasion.

 On 28 February 2025, the band released a reimagined version of Accept's Balls to the Wall album titled Balls To The Wall - Reloaded in celebration of its 40th anniversary, featuring a star-studded roster of various musicians.
 They would embark on a tour in support of the album.

+The band is scheduled to perform at the Hell's Heroes music festival in Houston in March 2026.